 - Lack of exercise or physical activity

 Those who smoke or have diabetes have the highest risk of complications from PVD because these risk factors also cause impaired blood flow.

-Modern Vascular is committed to saving limbs and saving lives.
+Modern Vascular clinics are committed to saving limbs and saving lives.
 If you feel at risk for PAD, please contact us today to schedule an appointment at (480) 223-1333.